exasol/power-apps-connector/doc/user_guide/user_guide.md

-#Exasol Connector for Power Apps
+# Exasol Connector for Power Apps

-##Preparation / Requirements
+## Preparation / Requirements
 You should first set up the Exasol REST API in case you haven't done so. (see: https://github.com/exasol/exasol-rest-api)

-## How to utilize the Exasol Connector for Power Apps.
+## How to install the Exasol Connector for Power Apps.

 Currently you'll need to use the paconn tool (installation instructions found here: https://docs.microsoft.com/en-us/connectors/custom-connectors/paconn-cli ) to create or update the connector in your organisation.

+The connector talks to the exasol-rest-api which you'll also need to setup.
+See the section above.

 ### Getting the connector files

-Clone this repository, download the zip or download the latest release from github and unzip the files.
+Clone this repository, download the repository zip or download the latest release from github and unzip the files.
 You should have a settings file, an icon file and a

 ### Using the paconn CLI tool to upload/create the connector within your organisation.